Welcome to Stanford Law School!

 All University employees are required to take the following training courses:

-- Addressing Sexual Misconduct in the Stanford Community. - you will be automatically enrolled in this training within two weeks of your start date.
+- Addressing Sexual Misconduct in the Stanford Community. – Non-supervisory staff* will be automatically enrolled in this training within two weeks of your start date.
 You must complete this training within 30 days of your auto-enrollment.

 - Financial Systems Confidentiality Statement – for employees whose job it is to work with confidential financial data or systems.